 Out of the forty six mountains that make up what we know as the Adirondacks these two mountains are among the easiest ones to hike up.
 Once you have reached the summit of Cascade Mountain you only have another mile before you reach the summit of Porter Mountain.
 That is why it is so easy to climb both of these mountains in a single hiking trip.

 This is a very popular hiking trail and you might find it a little crowded on the summit during certain times of the year.
 You also need to check the weather conditions before you head out because weather changes and intense cold conditions occur frequently in this area.
+If you head out between October and April, be sure to have some thermal underwear and some warm clothes.

 In summary, if you find yourself in or near New York, you are in luck if you enjoy hiking.
 Grab your hiking boots, a map, a good hiking hat and outerwear, some water, and a backpack, and hit the trails.
 You have so many to choose from.